yuenalaw/languageappreport/main.typ

 Intermediate learners can benefit from analogical thinking, because they have a larger vocabulary range and a better understanding of grammar, enabling them to draw better connections.
 A current issue intermediate learners face is the lack of speaking and listening practice students get in a classroom setting @PIL.
 However, it is through listening where learners can create analogies as they see the words in more contexts, and it is through speaking where learners can develop their own self-confidence in that language.
 The self-confidence ties in with pronunciation, as students are worried that they sound too foreign.

+== Context based learning and self-evaluation

 The most common methods of language learning taught in schools are usually through reading.
 To investigate the effectiveness of reading in the target language, I explored a paper on the effect of exposure frequency on vocabulary acquisition @EEF.
 The research confirms that reading does serve as a significant source of vocabulary development, but in quite a surprising manner.
 Although the vocabulary growth is modest, it highlights that reading creates cumulative knowledge, and has a long-term positive impact on adult vocabulary growth.
 What is paramount is the exposure of the new word in different contexts, which allows the learners to infer word meanings.
 We can link this back to the idea of how our brains remember better if they work through finding patterns themselves, which is why learning languages through pure translating back to your native language is not the most effective.

 If reading only contributes to a modest impact on vocabulary, what are some of the strategies that have been proven effective for vocabulary retention?
 As already discussed, learning vocabulary is enhanced when we encounter words in context.
 Flashcards, mnemonics and translations are very common approaches for this, but to prove this assumption, we should assess vocabulary learning through immersion.
 VocabulARy, a study on learning vocabulary through augmented reality (AR) @AR, is an AR application for vocabulary learning that visually annotates objects in AR, in the user’s surroundings, with the corresponding words.
 The study took two groups, one that used the VocabulARy prototype and another that had an alternate AR system which did not show any additional visualisation of the keyword.
 Showing visualisations outperformed the other group in short-term retention, mental effort and task-completion time, and also scored significantly higher in delayed recall and learning efficiency.

-How can we apply what we have learnt with speaking?
-As previously discovered, speaking is the biggest priority for intermediate learners.
+Vygotsky, a plurilingual speaker, emphasises the importance of learning in social contexts, where knowledge is acquired from interacting with each other and environments @VTCD.
+Through this, he developed a social constructivist theory, where he believed community plays a central role in the process of 'making meaning'.
+This links back with our previous research where we discovered the importance of comprehensible input and using context clues to learn new vocabulary.
+Furthermore, utilising the community aspect of language learning enables constant assessment of a one's own performance.
+A community can help with self-evaluation, where learners can ask for feedback on their pronunciation, grammar and vocabulary.

+Interestingly, the advantages of self-evaluation can especially be seen with speaking.
+Speaking is an important aspect of language learning where learners focus on outputting different words in different contexts.

 Speaking is known for its difficulty due to message conceptualization and articulation @ISS.
-They studied the strategies students took when practising speaking.
+In this paper, they studied the strategies students took when practising speaking.
 Participants used extensive planning to structure their arguments and to select appropriate vocabulary, then continuously monitored their performance by assessing their grammar, vocabulary and pronunciation.
 After, they completed self-evaluation.
 What we can gauge is that a good speaker actually comes from the planning and thought behind their sentences and arguments, rather than just constantly outputting speech.
 Bound with this, is the constant assessment of their own performance.

+Therefore, having the ability to evaluate and assess one’s own performance is crucial in language learning, as it helps a learner self-correct and identify their own mistakes.

+== Mobile learning

+Many language resources today are available through mobile apps.
+In language learning, mobile devices are great for quickly looking up new words, translating sentences or even finding answers to questions.
+It also provides a convenient means to access videos, music and content that can be applicable to language learning.
+With the billions of content available online, learners can also be exposed to different cultures and languages whenever they want.
+In learning, there is a ‘forgetting curve’ @FC which states that the process of forgetting gets slower and slower over time, as long as you keep repeating the content at timed intervals.
+Thus, having access to content anytime means that learners can harness the power of repetition and utilise it to their advantage.
+This is in contrast to the learning environment in schools, where students have to wait each week for a lesson to review their knowledge.

+A case study we can use is X (previously Twitter), which is a microblogging platform.
+A paper looked especially at using X to foster foreign language learning @FFLL, aiming to gain insights about learners’ perceptions of the use of X in language learning and how they feel about tweeting as an extracurricular activity throughout four weeks.
+X helps educators and learners benefit because the platform enhances student collaboration and interaction.
+Students can engage in meaningful communication and get immediate feedback, which as discussed previously, can help students learn more effectively.

+== The current language apps

 With this in mind, we can assess the current language learning apps on the market.
 In particular, I will be discussing the big three language learning apps, Babbel, Duolingo and Rosetta Stone.